microsoft/BotFramework-Composer/docs/concept-memory-draft.md

 The bot's memory has two "permanent" scopes - a place to store information about individual users, and a place to store information about ongoing conversations:

 * **user** is associated with a specific user.
 Properties in the user scope are retained forever.
 * **conversation** is associated with the conversation id.
-Properties in the user scope are retained forever and may be accessed by multiple users within the same conversation (for example, multiple users together in an MS Teams channel).
+Properties in the user scope are retained forever and may be accessed by multiple users within the same conversation (for example, multiple users together in an Microsoft Teams channel).

 ### Storing temporary values during task handling
 The bot's memory also has two "ephemeral" scopes - a place to store temporary values that are only relevant while a task is being handled: